Is unripe plantain good for a pregnant woman?

 During pregnancy, you will have lots of cravings.
 Eating the wrong food can put you and your baby in danger.
 This article explains the health benefits of unripe plantain to pregnant women.

 If you are not familiar with plantains, you might mistake them for bananas.
 In fact, plantain belongs to the family Musaceae, the same as bananas.

 Plantain is a staple food crop commonly eaten in tropical areas.
 When unripe, plantain retains its original green colour.
 But, in a ripe form, plantain is yellowish and soft.
 Plantain tastes awful when unripe; thus is usually cooked before eating.

 Plantain contains more starch than bananas and also has lower sugar content.
-This is partly why plantain is good for pregnant women and people with health conditions like diabetes.
+This is partly why both ripe and unripe plantain is good and healthy for pregnant women and people with health conditions like diabetes.

 Plantains are versatile foods as they can be prepared in different ways, especially in their unripe form.
 One common way of cooking unripe plantain is as unripe plantain porridge.
 Although plantains are fruits just like bananas, they are usually cooked and consumed like vegetables.

-This article will highlight the nutritional constituents of unripe plantain and the health benefits of unripe plantain, particularly to pregnant women.
+This article will highlight the nutritional constituents of unripe plantain and the health benefits of unripe plantain, particularly for pregnant women.

 Plantain nutrition facts

 Plantain nutrition facts show that this staple food is highly nutritious.
 Plantains are rich in complex carbohydrates, vitamins, minerals and fibre.